truemann01/Cyclistic-Bike-Share-Case-Study/README.md

 ## 🧭 Overview

 This case study analyzes the 12-month ride history of Cyclistic, a fictional bike-share company based in Chicago.
-The objective is to uncover insights into user behavior and provide data-driven recommendations to help convert casual riders into annual members.
+Cyclistic’s long-term goal is to increase annual memberships by converting more casual riders into loyal, paying members.
+This case study documents my end-to-end data journey using 12 months of historical ride data from 2024.
+From manual cleanup in Excel to building a cloud-based data pipeline in Google BigQuery, this project was a hands-on experience in real-world data wrangling and analysis..

 ---

+## 💡 Why I Loved This Project

+Working with data brings me joy — but more importantly, being able to transform raw data into **actionable insights** is what truly excites me.
+This project allowed me to not only apply my SQL and analytical skills but also troubleshoot data quality issues and build a pipeline from scratch.

 ## 📖 Scenario

-You are a junior data analyst at Cyclistic, a bike-share company that operates in Chicago.
+You are a data analyst at Cyclistic, a bike-share company that operates in Chicago.
 The director of marketing believes that maximizing annual memberships is key to long-term profitability.
 She has tasked your team with understanding how casual riders use Cyclistic compared to members — and using this insight to inform a targeted marketing campaign.

 ---